Whale Shark Season in Holbox: Mid-May to September Family Snorkel Tours

 Where to Stay on Holbox

-- Las Nubes de Holbox - mid-range, beachfront, family-friendly, pool
+- Las Nubes de Holbox - mid-range, beachfront, pool, family-friendly.

-- Casa Mexicana Holbox - apartment-style with kitchens, great for families needing space
+- Casa Mexicana Holbox - apartment-style with kitchens, great if you have a baby.

-- ADO bus from Cancun terminal to Chiquila (3 hours) plus ferry.
-Cheaper, slower.
+- ADO bus to Chiquila (3 hours), then ferry.
+Cheaper, longer, totally fine if your kids are travelers.

 Ferries run every 30-60 minutes from 6 am to 9:30 pm.